wmo-im/wis2box-training/documentation/docs/practical-sessions/csv2bufr-templates.en.md

 <img alt="Image showing the csv2bufr-templates in the wis2box-webapp" src="../../assets/img/wis2box-webapp-csv2bufr-templates.png"/>

+!!! hint

+    Note that if you don’t see the new template you created, try refreshing the page or opening it in a new incognito window.

 For now keep the default selection of the AWS template (click on the top right to close the plugin configuration).

 ## Using the 'AWS' template